 A visit to Belfast isn’t complete without A pint in one of its unique pubs.
 For an experienced unlike anywhere else visit the Crown Bar.
 This is one of Northern Irelands most famous pubs and with good reason.
 Inside you will find elaborate tile and stain glass features thanks to Italian craftsmanship.
 Why Italian?
 The original owner, Michael Flanagan, convinced skilled Italians that were in town working on Catholic churches to work on the pub after-hours.
 Go early to get a private booth or join some friendly locals in one of theirs!

 White’s Tavern was established in 1630 on one of the city’s oldest lanes.
 Inside you will be instantly taken back to this time with its wood burning fireplace and 200-year-old newspaper clippings on the walls.

 Where to Stay

 While visiting Belfast I stayed at the incredibly comfortable Tara Lodge Hotel.
 Located in the University Quarter and a short walk from downtown, the Tara Lodge Hotel was the perfect pitstop on my Ireland road trip.
-It is ranked #1 on TripAdvisor for a reason – rooms are cozy, the included breakfast was the best I had in Ireland (and I had a few), and staff was smiling and always helpful.
+It is ranked #1 on TripAdvisor for a reason – rooms are cozy, the included breakfast was the best I had in Ireland (and I had a few), and the staff was smiling and always helpful.
 The University area meant that there were lots of options for nearby eats and drinks and the Botanic rail station is close, although I walked everywhere.
 Free parking and fast WiFi only made my stay that much better.
 Highly recommend!

 What say you?